 How to lighten an AR-15

-One of the initial draws of the AR-15 over competing rifles at the time of its release is how incredibly light it is by default.
+One of the initial draws of the AR-15 over alternative rifles is how incredibly light it is by default.
 While it is possible to have a heavy AR-15, most AR-15s are quite light in comparison to many other semi-auto centerfire rifles with a similar feature set, particularly when compared to the rifles available when the AR-15 first came out.
-Even though the AR-15 is inherently lightweight, there are many different customizations we can perform to lighten the AR-15 even further.
+Even though the AR-15 is an inherently lightweight rifle, there are many different customizations we can perform to lighten the AR-15 beyond a standard rifle.
 It’s quite possible to build an AR-15 that weighs under five pounds!
 Now that is a lightweight rifle!
 Not many semi-auto centerfire rifle alternatives are capable of that.

-Here are some parts to swap out in order to lighten an AR-15 (in no particular order).
+Here are some parts that will lighten an AR-15 – in no particular order.

 The AR-15’s Handguard

 AR-15 handguards can be big, clunky, and heavy.
-Switching away from a Picatinny rail design to an M-Lok or KeyMod is a great way to lighten an AR-15, and improve the ergonomics.
-I don’t know of anyone who likes the traditional cheese grater handguard.
-Many handguard designers have taken it a step further and created very lightweight designs that make quite a difference in not only the overall weight of the rifle, but how the rifle actually handles.
+Switching away from a Picatinny rail design to an M-Lok or KeyMod is a great way to lighten an AR-15, and even improve the ergonomics.
+I don’t know of anyone who likes the traditional cheese grater handguard in their bare hand.
+Many handguard designers have taken it a step further and created very lightweight designs that make quite a difference in not only the overall weight of the AR-15, but how the rifle actually handles.
 Heavy AR-15 handguards put a lot of weight out forward, hindering maneuverability and tiring shooters faster.

 There are some polymer handguards available for the AR-15, but they tend to not be free-float designs.
 Free float handguards are a useful component in having the most accurate AR-15 possible, though the difference between a free float and non-free float design is minimal when it comes to “practical accuracy.”
 Weigh the pros and cons for your personal rifle – is the rifle’s weight more important, or is getting that extra half MOA better accuracy more important?